har-in-air/ESP8266_ARDUINO_AP_OTA/README.md

 The existing examples were using AP+STA mode which didn't work for me.
 I wanted to be able to update units in the field from a laptop or smartphone without having the ESP8266 connect to an existing WiFi network first.

-I started tinkering with the Arduino Examples->ESP8266HTTPUpdateServer->WebUpdater sketch and finally got it working !
+I started tinkering with the Arduino Examples->ESP8266HTTPUpdateServer->WebUpdater sketch and finally got it working.
 The trick seems to be to disconnect station mode first before setting up as access point.

 ## Steps